 8. Can providers use any codes not listed in the SMHS Billing Manual (i.e., will ACBH create any non-DHCS codes)?
-Updated 9/6/2023

-Providers will still be able to claim for non -Medi-Cal billable services/codes, per their contract (e.g., Outreach (Mode 45), Supportive services (Mode 60), MAA (Mode 55), ACBH special non-billable codes, etc. The Additional Service Code List sheet on the SmartCare MH Procedure Code Table lists these codes.
+Providers will still be able to claim for non -Medi-Cal billable services/codes, per their contract (e.g. Outreach (Mode 45), Supportive services (Mode 60), MAA (Mode 55), ACBH special non-billable codes, etc. We plan to retain the same procedure code numbers as used in InSyst for these codes.

 9. What do we do if there is conflicting information between ACBH guidance and what is in the CPT Codebook?
-Updated 9/6/2023